munificent/craftinginterpreters/book/optimization.md

 It works exactly the same except we swap the types.
 Again, the compiler will eliminate all of it.
-Even though those calls to `memcpy()` will disappear, we still need to show the compiler *which* `memcpy()` we're calling so we also need an include:
+Even though those calls to `memcpy()` will disappear, we still need to show the compiler *which* `memcpy()` we're calling so we also need an include.

 ^code include-string (1 before, 2 after)

 That was a lot of code to ultimately do nothing but silence the C type checker.
 Doing a runtime type *test* on a Lox number is a little more interesting.
 If all we have are exactly the bits for a double, how do we tell that it *is* a double?

-It's time to get bit twiddling:
+It's time to get bit twiddling.

 ^code is-number (1 before, 2 after)